YSP Application Frequently Asked Questions

 When I go to college, what is included in the Young Scholars scholarship?

-The Young Scholars Scholarship amount may vary from student to student based on information received in the Free Application for Federal Student Aid (FAFSA).
-The average scholarship award for students in 2016-17 was approximately $15,500.
+The Young Scholars Scholarship amount may vary from student to student based on information received in the Free Application for Federal Student Aid (FAFSA). ).
 The scholarship is part of the student’s financial aid package, which includes federal and state grants and work-study.
-The financial aid package usually covers tuition, fees, room and board (housing and meals), and in some cases books and other educational related costs.
+The financial aid package usually covers tuition, fees, room and board (housing and meals), and in some cases, books and other educational related costs.
 This will vary based on a family’s financial situation at the time of the scholar’s high school graduation.

 Do you have to attend Ohio State, Columbus campus to receive the Young Scholars scholarship?